zeniusco/n8n-server-setup/README.md

 You must reload Nginx for changes to apply.

 -   Go to your web app in the RunCloud dashboard.
--   Click the “Reload Nginx” button.
+-   Click the "Reload Nginx” button.

 ## Secure Manual Update Workflow in n8n